 Troy and Thrace, an exhibition in collaboration with the Museum of Ancient History in Berlin, was arranged in 1982.
 The Museum of Archaeology in Sofia participated with a many exhibits, among them the treasure from Vulchitrun.
 The exhibition was shown with success in 1983 in Germany and in two cities in Russia (Moscow and Leningrad, nowadays Petersburg).
 It was also arranged in Rotterdam in 1984 on the occasion of the IV International Congress of Thracology.

 A new stage in the organization of the temporary exhibitions began in the 1990s.
-The Institute of Archaeology with Museum actively participated in international representative exhibitions, organized by different museums all over the world.
+The National Archaeological Institute with Museum actively participated in international representative exhibitions, organized by different museums all over the world.
 As a rule authors of the entries in the respective cataloques were Bulgarian scholars.

 The Glory of the Thracians exhibition was arranged in three cities of Italy: Caliary and Sassary in Sardinia and Florence.
-All items in this exhibition were selected from the Collections of the Institute of Archaeology with Museum.
+All items in this exhibition were selected from the Collections of the National Archaeological Institute with Museum.

 A second exhibition with the same name, displaying the earliest gold treasures and antiquities depicting the myths of the Thracian tribes, was arranged in Florence, Italy in 1997 and 1998.